Last update: September 8th, 2022 at 09:22 am

 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 This post also contains additional affiliate links from which I may earn a small commission (although there is no additional cost to you).

-Planning on teaching your child to ski this year?
-Or better yet, farming this daunting task out to a great ski school?
-Either way, a first ski trip with kids. especially toddlers, can be challenging.
+Planning a first family ski trip?
+I know it may seem a little daunting at first.
 By the time your child has put all those layers of clothes on, walked a while in ski boots (stopping to eat some snow and to make an angel or two), they may be ready to pack it in, along with their exhausted parent(s).

-Finding Family Friendly Ski Resort Accommodation
+Finding Family Ski Accommodation

 - When choosing your accommodation, keep in mind proximity to the bunny hill, ski school and other fun apres-ski activities for kids such as a tube or toboggan park (yes, they will still have energy for this even when you don’t).

-The Best Ski Clothing for Kids
+The Best Kids Ski Clothing

 Nothing will end your day quicker than cold or wet kids.
 Many inexpensive snow clothes and accessories are only meant for a half hour frolic in 1 inch of snow (think Gap snowsuits), rather than a whole day on the mountain.
 Some tips for finding the good stuff include: